RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 These are the functions of the SensorData class:

 1. `data_channels()`: Returns a list of the valid channel names (columns of the dataframe)
-2. `get_data_channel(channel_name)`: Returns a numpy.array of the dataframe column with the channel_name, or an error and a list of valid channel names if channel_name does not exist.
+2. `get_data_channel(channel_name)`: Returns a numpy.array** of the dataframe column with the channel_name, or an error and a list of valid channel names if channel_name does not exist.
 3. `num_samples()`: Returns the number of data points (rows in the dataframe) in the sensor
 4. `data_timestamps()`: Returns a numpy.array of the timestamps in the dataframe
 5. `first_data_timestamp()`: Returns the first timestamp in the dataframe
 6. `last_data_timestamp()`: Returns the last timestamp in the dataframe
 7. `data_duration_s()`: Returns the duration of the data in seconds

+** Reading enumerated types from this function requires additional imports.
+Refer to [the footnote on enumerated types](#a-note-on-enumerated-types) for more information

 _[Table of Contents](#table-of-contents)_